Updated Visitor Information - 29th September 2022

-As COVID-19 cases rise in the community we must ensure the safety of our patients, visitors and staff by reducing exposure in the hospital.
+As COVID-19 cases rise in the community we must ensure the safety of our patients, visitors and staff by minimising the risk of transmission in our hospitals.

-Please ensure that if you are visiting the hospital, you call the ward beforehand to check the current visiting status of that area either directly or on 01625 421000.
+Please ensure that if you are visiting, you call the ward beforehand to check the current visiting status of that area either directly or on 01625 421000.

 If you are able to visit, please ensure you wear a face mask at all times for everyone's safety.
 Many thanks for your ongoing understanding and cooperation.

 To ensure the safety of our patients and staff, face masks should continue to be worn in all clinical areas at East Cheshire NHS Trust.
 Please note, this includes all hospital corridors and the RVS Shop.

 If you do not have your own, face masks will be provided upon entry.
 Please dispose of masks in the yellow clinical waste bins provided on leaving the premises.
 Please use the sanitiser to clean your hands before wearing your mask.